Tsionad/rest-pokemon/README.md

 # rest-pokemon

-Create a basic RESTful API using TypeScript, Node.js and Express.js.
+A basic RESTful API built using Node.js, Express.js and Typescript to handle simple CRUD operations.